EthanRylko/StrandsSolver/readme.md

 # Strands Solver
 By Ethan Rylko

 I try to solve the NYT Strands with a bot.
-Uses Python, BeautifulSoup, and pyautogui (for now).
+Uses Python and Selenium for now.